-Eastern Arc is governed by a Board and Steering Committee, and is run by our Director with support from a Delivery Group and operational groups.
+Eastern Arc is governed by a Board and Steering Committee, and is run by our Director with support from a Delivery Group, operational groups and the thematic champions.

 The Board is the senior decision-making body of Eastern Arc.
 It provides strategic leadership to the Consortium, and takes collective responsibility for its long-term success.

 - The vice chancellors of the universities of East Anglia, Essex and Kent

 - The PVCs/DVCs responsible for research and innovation at each university

 - The directors of the research and innovation services at each university

 The Steering Committee provides the operational leadership of Eastern Arc.
 It gives oversight and monitors the initiative.
 It supports and advises the Director, and holds him to account for the performance of EARC.